Citon/czs/README.md

 =========================================================================
- csz-targetcontrol - Citon ZFS Seed iSCSI Injector Station Device Mapper
+ csz - Citon ZFS Seed System
 =========================================================================

-These scripts are for use with seeding ZFS replication for remote sites with limited bandwidth.
+These scripts are for use with seeding ZFS replication for remote sites with limited bandwidth and related functions.

 COMPONENTS